The Legend of Zelda LCD games

 Several LCD games based on the video game series The Legend of Zelda have been released.
 The first, Zelda (Game & Watch), released in 1989, was developed and manufactured by Nintendo; later LCD games were licensed to other developers.
-The Legend of Zelda game watch (1989) is a wristwatch game produced by Nelsonic as part of their Nelsonic Game Watch series. is a fighting game produced by Epoch Co. for the and was released only in Japan.
+The Legend of Zelda game watch (1989) is a wristwatch game produced by Nelsonic Industries as part of their Nelsonic Game Watch series. is a fighting game produced by Epoch Co. for the and was released only in Japan.

 Game & Watch: Zelda

 The Zelda Game & Watch (model number ZL-65) is a multi-screen Game & Watch system developed by Nintendo and released in North America in 1989.
 Its gameplay was heavily inspired by Nintendo Entertainment System game Zelda II: Adventure of Link, and it featured an original story described in the manual.

 Unlike the other LCD games, this was made by Nintendo and appeared on a Nintendo platform.
-The handheld console would be Nintendo's penultimate release before the release of the Game Boy (the last being Mario The Juggler).
+The handheld console would be Nintendo's penultimate release before the release of the Game Boy (the last being Mario the Juggler).